Automations

 | Sources | Fires from dashboard CRUD, agent tool calls, and API mutations |

-By default, triggers execute as soon as they are scheduled (immediately after the originating mutation).
+By default, automations execute as soon as they are scheduled (immediately after the originating mutation).
 The actions run in sequence:

 {